 You'll want to have some dog supply essentials on hand.

-You'll need a collar or harness, leash, and identification tags.
+You'll need a collar or harness while walking your dog.
+A well-fitting harness is the most secure option.
+Don't forget ID tags with your contact information in case your new dog gets loose.
 Choose a leash that's comfortable for you to hold and the correct size and weight for your dog.

 Will you be crate training?
-If so, make sure you purchase a crate that's large enough for your dog to stand up, turn around, and lay down with outstretched legs.
+If so, purchase a crate that's large enough for your dog to stand up, turn around, and lay down in with outstretched legs.

 How Do I Dog-Proof My Home?

 Dog-proofing is important to keep your dog safe.
-Consider dog-proofing the main area of your home first, where your dog will spend most of their time, and block access to other rooms using baby gates while you work through each space separately.
+As a new dog owner, consider dog-proofing the main area of your home first, where your dog will spend most of their time, and block access to other rooms using baby gates while you work through each space separately.

 Supervise your dog to see what you may need to adjust in their environment.
 Below are some basics:

-Store food in closed cupboards, drawers, or a pantry and scan for any toxic foods, such as chocolate, grapes, onions, or anything containing xylitol.
+Store food in closed cupboards, drawers, or a pantry.
+Keep a close eye on any foods that are toxic to dogs, like chocolates, grapes, onions, or anything containing xylitol.

-If your curious pooch can open cabinets they shouldn’t get into, secure them with cabinet latches.
+If your curious pooch can open cabinets or pantry doors that they shouldn't get into, secure them with cabinet latches or other locking device.

 Why is Dog Training Important?